cerebral/cerebral/docs/docs/content/migration/01_start_migration.en.md

 ### Providers (outdates services)

 In 1.x you could add services that would be available to you in the actions.
-Typically you would do something like this in 1.x
+Typically, you would do something like this in 1.x

 ```js
 import someExternalApi from 'some-external-api'